 I’ve worked as an international strategy consultant for Fortune 500 companies and small businesses alike.
 I write for Harvard Business Review on topics of international business.
 I’m also a former Fulbright Scholar, which is a fancy way of saying I devoted a year to researching one thing really deeply, before deciding academic life was not for me.

-My latest book, Found in Translation, was published by Penguin Random House (and was more recently published in Greek, Norwegian, and Russian editions).
+My latest book, Take Your Company Global, is published by Berrett-Koehler Publishers.
+My prior book, Found in Translation, was published by Penguin Random House (and was more recently published in Greek, Norwegian, and Russian editions).
 I currently serve as a business advisor to Lottie Dolls and a board member of MultiLingual.
 I have previously served as a board member of Special Olympics Massachusetts and the National Council on Interpreting in Health Care.